Vechoor: Geography

 Vechoor village covers a total area of 2,913 hectares.
 Vechoor is bordered by Vembanattu lake on the west and Kaipuzha river on south.
 Thanneermukkom Bund starts from Vechoor.
 The eastern part of Vechoor is majorly covered by paddy fields.
 There are many natural and man made canals in Vechoor which were used for water transport and irrigation.

 Transport links

-Until 1985, road connectivity to Vechoor was limited and bus services from Vaikom used to stop at Vechoor.
+Until 1985, road connectivity to Vechoor was limited and bus services from Vaikom.
 A road bridge alongside Thanneermukkom Bund connected Vechoor to Alleppey district in 1985.
 In 2003, Vechoor got connected directly to Kottayam via Kumarakom.
 Renovation of Kallara - Vechoor road added further connectivity.
 Vechoor is about 10 km from both the towns Vaikom and Cherthala.
 Kottayam and Alappuzha are about 20 kilometres away.
 There are regular bus services to all the towns.
-Bundroad junction is a major junction in the village where Vaikom - Vechoor road meets road to Cherthala.
+Bundroad junction is a major junction in the village where Vaikom - Vechoor road meets the road to Cherthala.
 Kaippuzhamuttu is a bus hub where many bus services terminate.